TedHusted/awake/awake.md/awake.md

 Helen smiles again.
 They have the same conversation every year.
 “I see you swimming in the morning.
 Are the prosthetics helping?”

 “I use them to walk from the locker room to the pool, and for special occasions like tonight, but at home and work, I prefer the chair.
-I have migraines when I use the neural link too long.
+I get migraines when I use the neural link too long.

-“Keep at it.
-Everything gets easier with practice.”
+“That must be difficult.
+My brother can’t tolerate any type of brain computer interface at all.
+Sometimes I feel frustrated by all the new ADA regulations that require non-link options, but then I think of Gunnar.”

 “I do like the chair.
-It practically drives itself and has almost as many safety features as a car.”
+It practically drives itself and, it has almost as many safety features as a car.”

-Tessa asks Helen, “How is the Y doing?
+Tessa asks Helen, “How is the YMCA doing?
 I see your ‘All In’ spots come up on my Pulse health hub almost every day.”

 “Only almost! — I’ll have to tweak our settings,” jokes Helen.
 All three smile and sip from their champagne glasses together.

 A photographer bobs his camera, asking for permission.
 Helen looks at Elena, and then nods, leaning into the couple for the photo op.

-“Hey, speaking of Pulse,” says Helen, after the photographer scurried away, “my Association referrals suddenly improved quite a bit.
+“Hey, speaking of Pulse,” says Helen, after the photographer scurries away, “my Association referrals suddenly improved quite a bit.
 Are you tweaking the algorithm?”

 “Every day,” jokes Elena.
 “I’ll pass along the praise to our engineers.”